 If you are travelling in a vehicle as part of your job or business, safe operation of workplaces applies, therefore please refer to your employer.
 For employers, you may wish to refer to guidance for safer workplaces.

-If someone tests positive for COVID-19, all passengers will be assessed for close contact and are likely to be advised to self-isolate pending the outcome of a PCR test.
+If someone tests positive for COVID-19, all passengers will be assessed for close contact.